Corpus Luteum Cysts: Causes and Treatments

 Polycystic ovary syndrome (PCOS) is a common hormonal disorder that can impact ovarian function and may be connected to the development of multiple cysts, including corpus luteum cysts.
 In cases of women with PCOS, the corpus luteum cyst may worsen these signs and exacerbate the risk of complications such as ovarian torsion or infertility.

-Preventing Corpus Luteum Cysts
+How can Corpus Luteum Cysts be Prevented?

 Lifestyle Modifications